 Sometimes we all take on a little more than we should do and it’s common to feel a sense of dread at the prospect of trying to meet all of your commitments.
 While some people will try to persevere and battle through to completion, a happy person will observe their body and mind and listen to what it is saying.

-If the signs are telling them that they risk a burnout then they will act upon these and scale back their obligations and bring balance back to their life.
+If the signs are telling them that they risk a burnout then they will act upon these and scale back their obligations and find a balance in their life.
 One way they do this is to ask for help which, as we talked about above, is a sign of mental strength.
 What they don’t do, however, is ignore the symptoms of overwork as this rarely ever promotes good mental health.

 20. They Are Patient